Skip to main content

 Example

-Here is an example that is looking for the total amount spent for all customers in the last 365 days.
+Here is an example that queries for a customer’s total amount spent.

 SELECT